prabhsingh13/admin-links-manager/README.md

 ## 📂 Installation
-Clone the repository and open the `index.html` file in your browser.
+Clone the repository and open the project in your browser.

 ```bash
 git clone https://github.com/prabhsingh13/admin-panel-responsive.git